NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 &emsp; :x: **INCORRECT**

+>
 </details>

 ### Question 4

-What is the generic name for a single document, image, or container of source code in a computer?
+What is the generic name for a single document, image or container of source code in a computer?

 <details>
 <summary>